PabloPineda6/Cypress_Learning/README.md

 23. transfer_funds.spec.js
 24. find_transaction.spec.js

-## Visual Regression Testing guide + Percy (in in integration \ visual_regressions folder)
+## Visual Regression Testing guide (in in integration \ visual_regressions folder)
-First we need to make sure Cypress is installed and install the Cypress image snapshot plugin by typing: `npm install cypress-image-snapshot` in the therminal (the version installed can be checked in the package.json file).
+* First we need to make sure Cypress is installed and install the Cypress image snapshot plugin by typing: `npm install cypress-image-snapshot` in the therminal (the version installed can be checked in the package.json file).
 * If asked to install peer library or plugin, use `npm install --save-dev required_peer_version`.
 For example `npm install --save-dev jest@25.4.0` (I got the Warning: `npm WARN jest-image-snapshot@4.2.0 requires a peer of jest@>=20 <=26 but none is installed.
 You must install peer dependencies yourself.`)
-* Then, we edited the `cypress/plugins/index.js` to create the variable `const { addMatchImageSnapshotPlugin } = require("cypress-image-snapshot/plugin")` and use it in the module export by adding `addMatchImageSnapshotPlugin(on, config)`
+* Then, we edited the **cypress/plugins/index.js** to create the variable `const { addMatchImageSnapshotPlugin } = require("cypress-image-snapshot/plugin")` and use it in the module export by adding `addMatchImageSnapshotPlugin(on, config)`
 * Now, we need to create custom commands, because there are parameters we need to pass to such commands. so: in **cypress/support/commands.js** we add:
 ```
 import { addMatchImageSnapshotCommand } from "cypress-image-snapshot/command"